snorpey/distort-grid/README.md

 image distortion experiment
 ===

-this is an experiment for the web browser. it lets you distort an image by moving intersections in a grid-
+this is an experiment for the web browser. it lets you distort an image by moving intersections in a grid.

 [![distortion experiment screen shot](https://dl.dropboxusercontent.com/u/1098704/Screenshots/github-distort-grid.png)](http://snorpey.github.io/distort-grid/)